top of page

 At Carolina Aging Alliance, we believe that every older adult deserves to age with dignity, community, and pride.
 Our programs are designed to combat social isolation in LGBTQIA2+ seniors through connection, advocacy, and engagement.

-Social Engagement: Being involved in a larger community and participating in activities is essential for healthy aging.
+• Social Engagement: Being involved in a larger community and participating in activities is essential for healthy aging.
 Fostering positive connections can significantly reduce social isolation, which is a key factor in leading a fulfilling life and feeling connected to your community.
-Carolina Aging Alliance offers monthly in-person and virtual gatherings that offer support, education, and celebration for LGBTQIA2+ older adults across North Carolina.
+Carolina Aging Alliance offers monthly in-person and virtual gatherings that provide support, education, and celebration for LGBTQIA2+ older adults across North Carolina.

-Education: To effectively connect with older LGBTQ+ adults, it is essential to cultivate both knowledge and empathy.
+• Education: To effectively connect with older LGBTQ+ adults, it is essential to cultivate both knowledge and empathy.
 Carolina Aging Alliance has created training programs aimed at helping senior services organizations become more effective in their interactions with LGBTQ+ residents, clients, families, and caregivers.
 Additionally, we offer educational resources to our members on various topics, including healthy living, navigating senior services, and much more.

 These initiatives provide more than companionship—they create belonging.
 Through shared stories, laughter, and mutual support, participants rediscover the joy of connection.